decipher2k/Hermetics-Decoder/README.md

 <br>
 Toned-down version.<br>
 If you are bored and don't know hat to do, you could for instance try to change the prompt so it uses 7 iterations in an inner loop and 3 iterations in an outer loop.<br>
-Modify the prompt and compare results and instruct the AI to track iterations and modifications of archetypes per iteration for deeper insights.<br><br>
+Modify the prompt and compare results.
+Instruct the AI to track iterations and modifications of archetypes per iteration for deeper insights.<br><br>

 Mixed language (english/german) - I'm language-agnostic and can't always remember which language I've written in.<br>
 Google Translate helps.<br>